BarryBlock88/Insecure-Dangereux_site/README.md

 - Go to settings of that repository (the far right tab)
 - Scroll down to until you see GitHub Pages section.
 - Select as a source master branch, keep folder as Root and save.
-- Your site will be active in 3 to 10 minutes.
+- Your site will live in 3 to 10 minutes.
 ## Credits
 ### Content
 - About us section is adapted from an article about Insecure & Dangereux from Brussels Times